 What do you associate most with the start of a new year?
 I personally think of resolutions and how the gym gets crowded with all those who resolve to get in shape.
 So for many, the New Year is about a new start, a chance to set goals, and a chance to catch up on everything that has been neglected in the old year.
-For the busy business owner, the start of 2019 is a great time to “resolve” to get their corporate resolutions “in shape.”
+For the busy business owner, the start of the year is a great time to “resolve” to get their corporate resolutions “in shape.”

 But what is a corporate resolution?
 A corporate resolution is a formal document that approves a company action.
 Despite the name “corporate resolution,” the term applies to limited liability companies too.
 For example, if you and your business partner decide to appoint John Smith as the new Manager, there needs to be a written record showing that the requisite number of shareholders voted to approve the appointment, and that the action is consistent with your bylaws.
 A sale of assets or a purchase of real estate must also be memorialized.
 Indeed, lenders and title companies often require a resolution to finalize a transaction, as evidence that the particular party to the transaction has the necessary authority to close.
 Bylaws generally provide for decisions through meetings or by written consent in lieu of meeting.
 In either case, an actual written corporate resolution that evidences the decision is a must.
 As my law school business enterprises professor always said: “If it isn’t in writing, then it did not happen.”
 Corporate resolutions are that “writing” to prove the the business action in question “did happen.”

 Some common corporate actions that should be memorialized through a resolution include, but are not limited to, the following:

 - Occurrence of an annual meeting.

 - Appointment or removal of an officer, such as president, vice-president, or treasurer, including the terms of employment.

 - Issuance of new shares or membership interests.